 Household expenditure on communications is falling

 Note: This publication uses unit record data from the Household, Income and Labour Dynamics in Australia (HILDA) Survey.
-The HILDA Project was initiated and is funded by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute).
-The findings and views reported in this paper, however, are those of the author and should not be attributed to either FaHCSIA or the Melbourne Institute.
+The HILDA Project was initiated and is funded by the Australian Government Department of Social Services (DSS) and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute) at the University of Melbourne.
+The findings and views reported in this paper, however, are those of the author and should not be attributed to either DSS or the Melbourne Institute.

-While communications spending has fallen as a share of the household budget (see previous chart), the amount spent by households on communications has grown for most of the past decade, in real terms.
-In the June quarter, it increased by 1.3 per cent in real terms compared with 0.4 per cent for all household consumption expenditure.
+While communications spending has fallen as a share of the household budget (see previous chart), the amount spent by households has grown for most of the past decade, in real term.
+In the June quarter, communications spending grew by 1.6 per cent and total household consumption expenditure grew by 0.7 per cent.

 The composition of service technologies has changed

-Since June 2011 there has been steady growth in the take up of internet subscriptions at higher internet speeds, and this accelerated from mid-2012.
-The proportion of subscribers with speeds of 8mbps or greater in June 2016 exceeded 83 per cent, almost double the proportion as at 2011.
+There has been steady growth in the take up of internet subscriptions at higher internet speeds.
+The proportion of subscribers with speeds of 8 Mbps or greater in June 2018 exceeded 89 per cent, almost double the proportion as at 2012.

 ISPs offer a range of services